meszaros-lajos-gyorgy/php-a-s-o/README.md

   $point2d = O::dissoc("z", 30, $point3d); // {"x": 10, "y": 20}
   ```

-- **has** - checks presence of a key inside an object and an associative array
+- **O::has** - checks presence of a key inside an object and an associative array

   uses `array_key_exists()` internally